Great Flood of 1844

-The Great Flood of 1844 is the biggest flood ever recorded on the Missouri River and Upper Mississippi River, in North America, in terms of discharge.
+The Great Flood of 1844 yielded the biggest water discharge in recorded history of the Missouri River and Upper Mississippi River in North America.
 The adjusted economic impact was not as great as subsequent floods because of the small population in the region at the time.
 The flood devastation was particularly widespread since the region had few levees at the time, so the waters were able to spread far from the normal banks.
-Among the hardest hit in terms of mortality were the Wyandot Indians, who lost 100 people in the diseases that occurred after the flood in the vicinity of today's Kansas City, Kansas.
+The highest mortality rates included the Wyandot Indians, with 100 deaths from the diseases after the flood in the vicinity of what became Kansas City, Kansas.

+Earlier in 1844, "by the first of May", the Mississippi River's banks overflowed and "By the 6th, the people of St. Louis began to be severely alarmed", until the water level lowered.
+However, "a succession of violent rain storms commenced on the 3rd of June" and by June 12, the riverbanks overflowed and people evacuated.
+The floods receded on June 28, and the crisis ended by the middle of July.

-The flood formed a large sandbar in front of the Wayne City Landing at Independence, Missouri, which caused settlers to go further west to Westport Landing in Kansas City, which resulted in significant local economic and cultural impact.
-Independence had been the trailhead for several key emigrant trails, prior to 1846 notably both the Santa Fe Trail and one alternative eastern starting branch of the Oregon Trail.
+The flood formed a large sandbar in front of the Wayne City Landing at Independence, Missouri, causing settlers to go further west to Westport Landing, which resulted in significant local economic and cultural impact.
+Independence had been the trailhead for several key emigrant trails, prior to 1846, both the Santa Fe Trail and one alternative eastern starting branch of the Oregon Trail.
 After the Mexican–American War treaty of 1848, the Oregon Trail's trailhead became a trailhead of the California Trail and an alternative beginning for the Mormon Trail.

 In 1850, the United States Congress passed the Swamp Land Act providing land grants to build stronger levees.